 Many toilets are accessible through the National Key Scheme (NKS).
 The principle behind the NKS is that if local authorities and other organisations decide to lock toilets in order to prevent misuse, they should use a standard lock.

-There are 1100 toilets in the NKS in Greater London.
-Disability Rights UK maintains a list of toilets in the scheme, which is published annually in the National Key Scheme Guide.
-Keys (£2.25 + £1.75 postage) and copies of the guide (£20.99) are available from their website.
-The guide is also available as an iPhone app (£4.99).
-For further information visit The Disability Rights UK Website.
+There are 1,100 toilets in the NKS in Greater London.
+Disability Rights UK has a list of toilets in the scheme, which is published in the Radar Key Region List.
+Copies of the guide are available from their website.
+For further information visit The Disability Rights UK website.

 Some mainline trains also have accessible toilets on board.
 Contact the operator for details.